craigrachow/CISM/governance.md

 ### 1A2 Legal, Regulatory, and Contractual Requirements

 **ISACA context:**
 Governance ensures compliance with applicable laws, regulations, and contractual obligations related to information security.
+Compliance may be legal, regulatory, or contractual.

 **Key points:**
 - Laws and regulations are mandatory.
 - Contracts extend security obligations to third parties.
 - Requirements influence policy, controls, and reporting.
 - Non-compliance creates legal and reputational risk.
+- Types of compliance requirements include: Legal which is passed by government bodies.
+Regulatory imposed by regulatory agencies and inforced via fines.
+Contractual agreements between organisations.

 **Memory hook:**
 > *Compliance is not optional — governance ensures it happens.*